-Grave of the Vampire – aka Seed of Terror – is a 1972 American horror feature film directed by John Hayes (Dream No Evil; Garden of the Dead; End of the World) from a screenplay co-written with David Chase (Kolchak: The Night Stalker), based on his novel The Still Life.
-The movie stars William Smith, Michael Pataki, Lyn Peters and Diane Holden.
+Grave of the Vampire is a 1972 American horror feature film directed by John Hayes (Dream No Evil; Garden of the Dead; End of the World) from a screenplay co-written with David Chase (Kolchak: The Night Stalker), based on his novel The Still Life.
+Also known as Seed of Terror

 Several years after his death by electrocution in the late 1930s, ghoulish murderer Caleb Croft (Michael Pataki) rises from his crypt and brutally assaults young Leslie Hollander (Kitty Vallacher).
 Leslie becomes pregnant by Croft and delivers a baby boy, whom she nurses with bottles of blood.

 The child matures into the ruggedly handsome James Eastman (William Smith), who sets out on a mission to find and kill his diabolical father.
 Eastman enrols in a college, where his father is teaching as Professor Lockwood.
 Following a séance hosted by the professor for his students, James confronts his father in a showdown between good and evil…

 “The film has wide-reaching mythology, but much of this expository potential is drained of its life’s blood leaving a few questions unanswered.
 As Drive-In/Late Night fare goes, you can’t go wrong with a film that features both Michael Pataki and William Smith as co-stars.”
 Cool Cinema